devkral/django-fast-iprestrict/README.md

 IPRESTRICT_TESTCLIENT_FALLBACK: fallback for the string testclient in the ip field.
 Dev setting for tests
 RATELIMIT_TESTCLIENT_FALLBACK: fallback when IPRESTRICT_TESTCLIENT_FALLBACK is unset

-The ratelimit settings are fallbacks, so the settings must only be set on one place.
+The ratelimit settings are fallbacks, so when set the settings is applied for django-fast-ratelimit and django-fast-iprestrict (handy shortcut).

 Note: when using ratelimit the ratelimit settings are used for ratelimits, they can differ when not using the fallback